 Here is where things start to get more interesting… Most businesses already have their pages divided by service, and most likely their page talks all about that service already.

-It’s about where you place your keywords on your page that matters.
+It’s where you place your keywords on your page that matters.

-Google looks at some key parts of your page to find out what it is about.
+Google looks at key parts of your page to find out what it is all about.

-Yes, it reads the content, but also, it reads the Page title, Meta Title, headers like H1 and H2 and even looks at the name of the images on your page.
+Yes, it reads the content, but it also reads the Page Title, Meta Title, and headings like H1 and H2, and it even looks at the names of the images on your page.

-Yea, that image called img0556.jpg is not doing anything for your Plumbing business’ SEO..
+That means that the image called “img0556.jpg” is not doing anything for your Plumbing business’ SEO..

 So start putting our new found keywords in strategic spots.
 Let’s go through some of the most important placements.

 Below are some main placements where you should put your keywords, and they all help you tell Google more about your page and help improve your SEO.